More than Forgiven (Romans 5:1-11)

 When we were utterly helpless, Christ came at just the right time and died for us sinners.
 Now, no one is likely to die for a good person, though someone might be willing to die for a person who is especially good.
 But God showed his great love for us by sending Christ to die for us while we were still sinners.

 God loves us so much that he didn’t wait for us to love him before he made the ultimate sacrifice for us.
-Jesus didn’t die for righteous people.
+Jesus died for sinners, not the righteous.
 Jesus died for those of us who had messed up our lives.
 Before you and I had even thought of God, God had thought of us – and he decided to give up his Son for us.

 You never have to worry about earning God’s love.
 When you were at your worst, God loved you with his best.
 God’s drenched you with his love.
 He’s given you the ultimate proof of his love.
-He’s given you his only Son.
+He has offered you His one and only Son.
 He’s never going to give up on you.

 The final reason, in this passage, that your position with God will never change – no matter what: